wildmountainfarms/solarthing/README.md

 * Detect when Mate packets go from address 4->1 or 1->1 to detect a new collection of packets
   * This was done by just removing duplicate packets.
 Not ideal, but it works.
 * Save DailyFX data to a file so if the program restarts mid-day, accumulated data is not reset
+* Change command_feedback to something generic and use that database for "event"-like data
+  * Also upload this to InfluxDB
+* Have packets for inverters going on/off, AC Drop/AC Use, Daily kWH->0, etc
+  * We still need to do some of these

 ### [History](docs/history.md)